 Identifying low or moderate income (LMI) geographies and individuals is important to overcome patterns of segregation.
 HUD defines LMI area as a Census tract or block group where over 51 percent of the population is LMI (based on HUD income definition group of up to 80 percent of the AMI).
+Household income is directly connected to the ability to afford housing.
+Higher-income households are more likely to own rather than rent housing.
+As household income decreases, households tend to pay a disproportionate amount of their income for housing, and they are more likely to occupy structurally unsound and overcrowded housing.
 Figure 4.2 shows that the entire City is within LMI groups, with 2 block groups within the LMI population greater than 50 percent.
 Figure 4.2 also shows racial demographics by block group.
 As shown in Figure 4.2, Median Household Income is between \$55,000 and \$90,100.